 To open the Preferences dialog box:

-- Go to Revu > Preferences
+- Go to Revu > Preferences or press

 Items in Recent: How many files to show in the Recents list.
 The oldest file in the history will be dropped from the list when the history reaches the maximum number.

 Show preview of PDF: Shows a preview image of the PDF in the File Access tab.

 Recent history limit: Defines how long to keep a file in the Recents list.
 The default is 90 days.